-Horizon Bank, National Association is headquartered in Michigan City and is the 9th largest bank in the state of Indiana.
-It is also the 397th largest bank in the nation.
-It was established in 1873 and as of December of 2013, it had grown to 410 employees at 34 locations.
-Horizon Bank, National Association has a A health rating.
+Horizon Bank (IN) is headquartered in Michigan City and is the 5th largest bank in the state of Indiana.
+It is also the 204th largest bank in the nation.
+It was established in 1873 and as of December of 2021, it had grown to 900 employees at 72 locations.
+Horizon Bank (IN) has an A+ health rating.

 I was shocked to see the only review posted here on Horizon Bank.
 We've had nothing but great service(unlike our experiences with Chase Bank).
 We've found them very customer orientated, answered questions always in a timely fashion--very personal service.
 I'm sorry the other reviewer had a bad experience with their mortgage application but after obtaining about 20 mortgages in my lifetime, I can say it is much harder to close on a house than it was 10 years ago--he might have had similar experiences elsewhere.